krzysztofander/hk_node/README.md

 Device itself terminates its own command (mostly responses) with series of '\x0d''\x0a'

 @todo
-accept and ignore 0xa on receive
+Accept and ignore 0xa on receive?

 Data types
 ----------------